-Any case of medical malpractice, sometimes referred to as medical negligence, must comprise the following four elements, known as the four Ds:
+Any case of medical malpractice, sometimes referred to as medical negligence, must comprise the following elements:

 - Direct causation